 Juneau is known for it's rain.
 Downtown receives almost 100 inches of precipitation a year.
 The good news is that Summer is typically the driest time of the year in Juneau.
 There is a chance that we will have beautiful sunny weather all week.
 The bad news is that there is also a chance that we will have cloudy rainy weather all week.
 Fortunately it doesn't often rain very hard in the Summer in Juneau, rather a slow steady drizzle.
 With the right attitude and the right gear the rain is rarely much of a nuisance.
 Best thing one can do is show up with the mentality that it might rain for a week straight and to accept that ahead of time.
 It will make it much easier to cope with if it does occur, and it will make any sunny weather even that much more enjoyable.

 Leave your headlamp at home.
 In June we will have about 20 hours of usable daylight per day!
-The August sessions will have a bit less daylight, but still enough that we will never be dealing with being out on the trails in the dark.
+The July session will have a bit less daylight, but still enough that we will never be dealing with being out on the trails in the dark.

 Temperatures will be in the 50-80 degree range (10-15 degrees cooler up in the mountains).
 Keep an eye on the weather forecast as your session gets closer, but I would highly recommend bringing clothing (both running and casual) to cover this range of temperature.